zaryab02-eng/Projects/projects/Gym-Z/README.md

 - **Color palette, fonts, shadows** → `tailwind.config.js`.
 The current palette is an "ink + forged copper" industrial theme (`ink-*` surfaces, `copper-*` primary accent, `steel-*` secondary accent, `vitality-*` for the validity gradient).
 - **Light/Dark mode** → `src/context/ThemeContext.jsx` toggles a `.light` class on `<html>`; add `.light` variant overrides in `src/index.css` or via Tailwind's `dark:`/custom selector as needed.
 - **Typography** → Google Fonts are loaded in `index.html` (`Oswald` for display/headings, `Manrope` for body text, `IBM Plex Mono` for numeric/data readouts like stats and streak counters).
 Swap the `<link>` and `fontFamily` values in `tailwind.config.js` to change them.
+- **Navbar branding** → `src/components/layout/Navbar.jsx` shows the italic "Gym-Z" wordmark on public pages and the owner's actual gym name (also italic) once inside the app.
+Gym actions (Delete Gym, Logout) live in a single **⋮** dropdown menu rather than separate buttons.

 ## Guide to Deploying Updates